 For years, we’ve casually referred to sunglasses as “shades” - a nickname that reflects the laid-back, cool vibe that goes along with the look of sunglasses.
 After all, for many, sunglasses represent fashion, not health.

-To those fashion focused folks, we say take a closer look at your sunglasses and read what Stephen Cohen, a VSP doctor from Scottsdale, Arizona, has to say about the health benefits of wearing sunglasses.
+To those fashion focused folks, we say take a closer look at your sunglasses and read what Stephen Cohen, a VSP network doctor from Scottsdale, Arizona, has to say about the health benefits of wearing sunglasses.

 “Sunglasses used to be more about looking stylish than about taking care of your vision, but not anymore,” says Dr. Cohen.
 “Today there’s increasing evidence that ultraviolet rays in sunlight can significantly increase your risk of developing cataracts and macular degeneration.”
 Both conditions usually affect older people, and it’s no wonder since years and years of sun exposure leave their mark over time.